anlong2008/WeatherCast/README.md

 # WeatherCast
-for weather bordercast app at ios paltfrom
+for weather bordercast app at ios paltform